 Anna Lyles (Rosaline) is an actor, musician, and painter from Florence, South Carolina.
-She most recently produced and performed as Yitzhak in Hedwig and the Angry Inch at Toy Boat Community Arts Space in October of 2017.
+This is her second journey with The Ballad of Romeo and Juliet.
+Prior to that, she produced and performed as Yitzhak in Hedwig and the Angry Inch at Toy Boat Community Arts Space in October of 2017.
 She is highly passionate about collaborating with other artists in the Asheville area, and she is thrilled to be working with The American Myth Center.

 Ryan Patrick Miller (Understudy) is a student at UNCA and an actor in the Asheville community.
-He is excited to join the cast of The Ballad of R&J!
+This is Ryan’s second journey with The Ballad of Romeo and Juliet.
 Previous credits include Rapunzel's Prince (Into the Woods), Joe Pitt (Angels in America: Millennium Approaches), Jean Paul Marat (MARAT/SADE), and Lucientio (Taming of the Shrew).
 He'd like to thank the amazing creative team and cast behind this production!

 Sonia D’Andrea (Benvolio/Nurse) is an Asheville native.
 Sonia has been performing in local theatre for over a decade.
 She has been previously seen with Different Strokes in Alabama Story, Othello, and The Clean House, and with the Montford Park Players in The Importance of Being Earnest, Troilus and Cressida, The Taming Of The Shrew, Timon of Athens, Othello, Coriolanus, Richard II, Much Ado About Nothing, Antony and Cleopatra, Love's Labors Lost and Cyrano de Bergerac.
 When not onstage Sonia is an avid singer, cat lover and amateur cook.
 Thank you so much for being here; enjoy the show!

 Aaron Snook (Adaptor/Director) is a North Carolina native who, prior to moving back to his home state, spent 14 years as a theatre artist in Chicago.
-With a BA from Duke University in Drama and English and an MFA from Northwestern University in Theatre Directing, Aaron founded the AMC in 2016.
-Love and gratitude to Simone and Matilda.
+With a BA from Duke University in Drama and English and an MFA from Northwestern University in Theatre Directing, Aaron co-founded the AMC in 2016.
+Love and gratitude to Simone, Matilda, and Ralph.

 For more information: snooktheatre.com